nklabs/libnklabs-pico/README.md

 This lets you install your firmware by just copying this file to the fake drive.

 * The image must include a second stage bootloader.
 This a separate program built on its own.
-A python script pads out and adds a checksum to the resulting image.
+A Python script pads out and adds a checksum to the resulting image.
 It is then converted into ASCII hex bytes in an assembly language source file which is then assembled and included with your own program.
 A key point is that this bootloader must know the type of flash